-Forthcoming exhibition: Are You Seeing What I’m Seeing an exhibition featuring artwork developed through collaborations between artist and scientists.
+Forthcoming exhibition: Are You Seeing What I’m Seeing an exhibition featuring artwork developed through collaborations between artists and scientists.

 Art + Design Gallery, University of Hertfordshire

-The project evolved from a collaboration with Keith Davies and is based on the concept quoted by Garrett Hardin in Living Within Limits pub 1993: “Since most of the acreage the average citizen “occupies” is out of sight and out of mind, the agricultural geographer Georg Borgstrom suggested in 1961 that we call it “ghost acreage.”
+The concept of Ghost Acres is referred to by Garrett Hardin in Living Within Limits; Ecology, Economics and Population Taboos, published by OUP 1993: “Since most of the acreage the average citizen “occupies” is out of sight and out of mind, the agricultural geographer Georg Borgstrom suggested in 1961 that we call it “ghost acreage.”
 The essential life of an educated urban dweller, from birth to death, is lived out on ghost acreage.”

 Cropland 1.9 acres